Lung Cancer Clinical Trials and Research

 For some patients, your oncologist may recommend a clinical trial because they feel it’s the right cancer treatment for you and your diagnosis.
 It is important to understand, however, that clinical not everyone can participate.
 Certain guidelines are set in place to identify appropriate participants and keep them safe.
 Criteria are based on factors such as age, gender, previous treatment history, and the stage or types of your lung cancer.
 Before joining a clinical trial, the participant must qualify for the study.
 A member of the VOA research team will be able to tell you if you qualify for a particular trial.

-While there are possible benefits with clinical trials, there is the possibility of more appointments and test required as well.
+While there are possible benefits with clinical trials, there is the possibility of more appointments and tests required as well.
 If a cancer research trial is suggested for you, feel free to discuss the pros and cons with your oncologist and also with your family or support partner(s).
-If you are considering a clinical trial for lung cancer, here is some information that that may help you understand more about clinical trials.
+If you are considering a clinical trial for lung cancer, here is some information that may help you understand more about clinical trials.
 Before making your final decision, be sure to discuss any questions or concerns you have with your cancer care team.

 Leading Edge Research, Better Results